nre-learning/nrelabs-curriculum/lessons/lesson-16/stage3/guide.md

  ...
 {% endif %}
 ```
 In the following snippet we have used the `for` loop like in previous stages, but instead of directly printing out all the interfaces here we are checking if the interface value matches our management interface `fxp0`.
-If it does match, we substitute its value and the value of the corresponding ip address in the template using `template.render()`.
+If it does match, we substitute its value and the value of the corresponding ip address in the template using `render()`.

 ```
+env = Environment(trim_blocks=True, lstrip_blocks=True)
-ipaddr_template = Template('''
+ipaddr_template = env.from_string('''
-{%- for item in interfaces -%}
+{% for item in interfaces %}
-{%- if item.interface == 'fxp0' %}
+{% if item.interface == 'fxp0' %}
 interfaces {
     {{ item.interface }} {
         unit 0 {